[Hog Butcher(s) for the World]: Young performance scholars visit, embody and emerge from the [stockyard],

-Inspiration for this performance came from the performers' historical research of the stability and change in the Chicago stockyards in conversatin with their roles as graduate students in performance studies.
+Inspiration for this performance came from the performers' historical research of the stability and change in the Chicago stockyards in conversation with their roles as graduate students in performance studies.
 In this piece, performance studies and the performance space were positioned within a stockyard metaphor; asserting that both are productive sites, geared toward eventual consumption, colored by the blood of living bodies existing in the place before, and harboring the professionalism and volatility of skilled artisans (butcher/performers).
 This performance was also presented at the 2009 National Communication Association Conference in Chicago.

 Civil Dialogue: Hot Topics, Cool Heads

 Civil Dialogue is a public discussion format that provides a performative space for civilized, facilitated citizen dialogues about the rhetorical issues of our times.
-CD provided ASU and community audiences a venue for small and large group discussion regarding issues that engage their passions and affect their lives.
+CD provided ASU and community audiences a venue for small and large group discussions regarding issues that engage their passions and affect their lives.
 CD was designed by John Genette in 2004 as part of his M.A. research on practicing rhetorical criticism in communities.
 Genette’s goal was to develop a discussion format that integrated Augusto Boal’s improvisational, civic-focused Theatre of the Oppressed with the broader concepts of orality and public rhetoric.
-Civil Dialogue will be taught in fall, 2010 as a method module in the Hugh Downs School.
+Civil Dialogue will be taught in the fall, 2010 as a method module in the Hugh Downs School.

 Cornucopia is a fall performance and reading hour that the HDSHC faculty and graduate students offer as a "harvest" to the School.
 Founder, Dr. Kristin Valentine, organized this event to provide a sense of community, creativity, talent, and fun.
 The following performances and performers were featured:

-Amy Pearson: i am
+Amy Pearson: I am